-According to a recent study, only 13% of small businesses consider themselves vulnerable to a data-loss disaster.
-In reality, 20% of small businesses will have an accident once every five years.
+According to a recent study, only 13% of businesses consider themselves vulnerable to a data-loss disaster.
+In reality, 20% of businesses will have an accident once every five years.
 No business is impenetrable.
 Every organization needs a disaster recovery plan.

 It’s essential for you to be hopeful about your business’ success, but it can be detrimental to your company to be overly confident in its ability to make a superstar disaster comeback.
-While 65% of small business owners think they would lose less than $500 in the event of a disaster, the reality is that 40% of affected small businesses never open their doors again.
+While 65% of business owners think they would lose less than $500 in the event of a disaster, the reality is that 40% of affected businesses never open their doors again.

 “The best defense is a good offense.”
 This old adage is relevant to our conversation here; the best way to recover from a threatening disaster is to prepare your business beforehand.
 Your disaster recovery plan needs to address the following three questions.